Online scamming operations: stopping new forms of trafficking in Cambodia

-Human TraffickingA new, shocking form of trafficking has emerged in Cambodia, in what the Guardian has called a 'cybercrime crisis'.
+Human TraffickingA new, shocking form of trafficking has emerged in South East Asia, in what the Guardian has called a 'cybercrime crisis'.

 Right now, people are being deceived by false job offers and forced to conduct scams online for up to 20 hours a day, trapped in heavily guarded compounds.